descawed/sh2-heavens-knife/README.md

   for details.
 - **Exit** - This option exits the configuration menu.

-More details explanations of the various sub-menus follow below.
+More detailed explanations of the various sub-menus follow below.

 ### Inventory